 Additionally, throughout history, how capital punishment has been carried out has qualified as cruel and unusual punishment because of the often slow and agonizing ways that people would be put to death.
 Some of these methods may have included being boiled or crushed to death, among other horrid tactics.

 According to British journalist Michael Portillo, in an interview he conducted back in 2008 on the television show Horizon, for capital punishment to be carried out today, there are protocols put in place to ensure that the punishment is not torturous.
 Such protocols include:

 The Geneva Conventions are a set of rules that must be followed during wartime.
 Specifically, these rules direct a country on how best to treat enemy troops who are wounded and whom they capture.
 In other words, while soldiers may want to inflict torture upon a captured or already wounded an enemy soldier, the Geneva Conventions prevent them from doing so.
 The Conventions protect that soldier from suffering cruel and unusual punishment at the hands of the enemy, which would be carried out against him simply because he is the enemy.

 The second of the Conventions set out clearer rules in that no torture is permitted to take place while at sea.
 The third of the Conventions expands upon the rules even further, protecting those troops who become prisoners of war (POWs).
-Despite taking an enemy soldier into custody, countries are bound by the Geneva Conventions to treat him or her humanely, to give the soldier's home country information about his or her condition, and to allow representatives from neutral countries to check in on them.
+Despite taking an enemy soldier into custody, countries are bound by the Geneva Conventions to treat them humanely, to give the soldier’s home country information about their condition, and to allow representatives from neutral countries to check in on them.

 Have you or someone you know been the victim of cruel and unusual punishment?
 Our BetterHelp counselors can offer you guidance as to what your next steps should be.